Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool opens a trajectory diff viewer for tests, showing side-by-side HTML comparison.
-This distinguishes it from siblings like compare_agents or run_test.
+The description clearly states it opens a trajectory diff viewer for a specific test, showing side-by-side HTML comparison of baseline vs current behavior.
+This differentiates it from siblings like compare_agents (compares agents) or run_check (runs checks), as it focuses on viewing diffs for a specific test.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.